Airbus supersalesman Leahy pushes back talk of retirement

 "I am 65 and I do have to decide whether I have to retire or not, but one has to worry about one's health and what you do for a living too," he told a news conference.

-He was speaking after closing the Paris Airshow with a trademark deal to sell 110 planes to Hungary's Wizzair (WIZZ.L), accelerating negotiations to win the premier event rather than risk a rare defeat to Boeing on home soil.
+He was speaking after closing the Paris Airshow with a trademark deal to sell 110 planes to Hungary's Wizzair, accelerating negotiations to win the premier event rather than risk a rare defeat to Boeing on home soil.

 The all-night negotiations demonstrated a winner-takes-all approach that has significantly boosted Airbus's market share and secured thousands of European jobs, but which has raised sporadic concerns among analysts over pricing and margins.